ixofoundation/genesis/ixo-5/upgrade.md

 ### 2. Backup validator info

-For this prupose we would not be importing back in unless something goes wrong during the upgrade process.

-This consists of:
-This key is essential in recovering your validator if this upgrade does not go as planned.
-The state is to make sure your validator does not double sign when restarting the node.
+Backup your validator information.

 - priv_validator_key.json
+  - Recovers your validator if this upgrade does not go as planned.
 - priv_validator_state.json
+  - Prevents double signing when restarting the node.

 **priv validator key**